A conditional version of the second fundamental theorem of asset pricing in discrete time: A conditional version of the second fundamental theorem

-In view of Proposition \ref{prop_prices}, Corollary \ref{cor_replicable_unique_price} extends the well-known result, that a claim is attainable if and only if it has a unique arbitrage free price, to a conditional setting.
-See \cite[Theorem 5.32]{follmer2011stochastic} for the classical case.
+In view of Proposition \ref{prop_prices}, Corollary \ref{cor_replicable_unique_price} extends the well-known result, that a claim is attainable if and only if it has a unique arbitrage-free price, to a conditional setting.
+See, e.g., Theorem 5.32 in \cite{FS} for the classical case.

-\begin{thm} Let $H \in L_+^0(\ccF_T)$ be a European contingent claim.
-Then $H$ is attainable at time $t$ if and only if i.e.~when there is a unique arbitrage free price at time $t$.
-If $H$ is not attainable at time $t$, then $\pi^{\text{inf}}_t(H)$ and $\pi^{\text{sup}}_t(H)$ are not arbitrage free prices at time $t$. \end{thm} \begin{proof} The first part, as just remarked, follows from Corollary \ref{cor_replicable_unique_price}.
-The second part follows from the dualities Proposition \ref{prop_superhedging_claims} and Proposition \ref{prop_subhedging_claims}. \end{proof}
+\begin{theorem} Let $H \in L_+^0(\Omega, \cF_T, P)$ be a European contingent claim.
+Then, \begin{enumerate} \item[(i)] $H$ is attainable at time $t$ if and only if i.e., when there is a unique arbitrage-free price at time $t$.

-We obtain the following conditional version of the second fundamental theorem of asset pricing.
-To do so, we introduce the notation

-\begin{thm} The following statements are equivalent: \begin{enumerate}[(i)] \item The market is complete at time $t$, i.e. every European contingent claim $H \in L_+^0(\ccF_T)$ is attainable at time $t$.